huncwotdigital/Javascript-Code-Conventions/README.md

 ## Naming Conventions

-  - Avoid single letter names.
+  - Avoid single letter names and abreviations.
 Be descriptive with your naming.

     ```javascript
     // bad